Abstract

 5. Spinach - Cooked spinach is known to be a good source of magnesium.
 The amount of magnesium present in spinach is 87 mg per 100 mg of spinach.

 13. Green Leafy Vegetables - Apart from spinach, certain other green leafy vegetables are also a good source of magnesium.
-These include turnip greens, kale, mustard greens, etc. Along with providing magnesium, they are also known to be a good source of iron, manganese, and certain vitamins like vitamin A, C, and K.
+These include turnip greens, kale, mustard greens, etc. Along with providing magnesium, they are also known to be a good source of iron, manganese, and certain vitamins like vitamins A, C, and K.

 Magnesium is one of the essential nutrients in the diet and needs to be taken adequately in order to maintain the proper functioning of the body.
 Everyone should be aware of the symptoms associated with decreased and increased intake of magnesium.
+In addition, an individual can use online platforms to seek information regarding magnesium's sources.

 Magnesium deficiency can, over time, cause adverse health effects such as,